dbeurive/squirrel/config/README.md

   * "INFO": only messages tagged "FATAL", "ERROR", "WARNING", "SUCCESS" and "INFO" will be printed to the LOG file. **This is the default value**.
   * "DATA": only messages tagged "FATAL", "ERROR", "WARNING", "SUCCESS", "INFO" and "DATA" will be printed to the LOG file.
   * "DEBUG": all messages will be printed to the LOG file.
+* `file-timestamped`: flag that indicates whether the name of the LOG file must be prefixed by the timestamp of the day or not.
+  Possible values are:
+  * `true`: the name of the file will be prefixed by the timestamp of the day "`YYMMDD`".
+  * `false`: the name of the file will **NOT** be prefixed by the timestamp of the day.

 When the LOG file is created, it is prefixed by the date of the day "`YYYYMMDD`".
 With: